guyettesoftware/Multiverse-Control-System/README.md

 # Background
 After realizing git is a dumpster fire, I decided to write my own specification to save others from this current nightmare.

+# Design
+Leaning on auto generated code and static typing, we can explore the multiverse in an easy way with our IDEs.

 # Commands

 ## View List of All Events